 Also keep in mind that even if you’re convicted, your lawyer can seek what’s known as an expungement, expunction or non-disclosure order for your criminal record.

 Contact us today if you need help facing a criminal charge in Houston, Harris County, Fort Bend County or Montgomery County.
-We will quickly give you a free case review with no obligation or strings attached.
+We will quickly give you a case review with no obligation or strings attached.
 Then, you can decide how you want to proceed.

 The thought of what shows up on a future criminal background check may help you make up your mind.